French law on secularity and conspicuous religious symbols in schools: History prior to implementation

-Civil servants are expected to stay neutral with respect to politics or religion when they discharge their duties.
-More generally, they are expected to keep a certain reserve and not make comments or demonstrations that may be interpreted as political, religious, or other bias in the course of their duties or as an endorsement of particular religious or partisan political views by the government.
-Teaching personnel in government-operated schools must not, by law, endorse any political or religious point of view; they may also face sanctions for wearing overt religious symbols.
+Civil servants are expected to stay neutral with respect to politics and religion when they perform their duties.
+More generally, during the course of the performance of their duties, they are expected to behave in a reserved manner, to do this, they must refrain from making any comments and refrain from staging any demonstrations that may be considered political, religious, or biased in some other way and they must also refrain from endorsing particular religious or partisan political views which are not endorsed by the government.
+By law, teaching personnel in state schools must not endorse any political or religious point of view; they may also face sanctions for wearing overt religious symbols.

 1980s and 1990s

 Because the law was unclear, the Conseil d'État was called in for legal analyses, then for settling litigation.

 For many years school administrators have accepted, or tolerated, that schoolchildren wear symbols of their various religions, such as a Christian student wearing a cross, or a Jewish student wearing a kippah.
 However, there was some leeway and uncertainty in those matters, and occasionally some students faced disciplinary action for overly ostentatious attire.

 Many people find crosses and yarmulkes acceptable, but not headscarves, for a variety of reasons.
 Some feminists do not consider them as religious symbols, but as symbols of female alienation, or dangerous signs of mounting communautarisme (ethnicisation of social relationships, which the French do not view favorably), rising Islamist movements, or attacks on the Republic, are sometimes deemed 'foreign' and 'un-French'.
 However, some people regard the wearing of headscarves as a feminist choice and do not view this as fundamentally different from other choices relating to clothing.
 The fact that most Muslims in France come from former French colonies has added a racist/antiracist tint to the debate.
 The issue has deeply divided France and debate has raged on ever since.

 The issue of religion has wider implications than the mere wearing of headscarves, which contributed to the complexity of the debate.
 Occasionally, Muslim students have refused to attend certain classes when they or those influencing them deemed aspects of their faith to be contradicted (such as swimming classes or physical education); or insisted on attending them in Islamic garb, thus raising the question of whether this purported solution denatured the intended activity.

 The wearing of the headscarf was also criticized as a means to enforce peer pressure on the girls not wearing it.
 One defense against this argument was that the ratio of Muslim girls to other girls was not always high in classrooms, and that scarf wearing did not necessarily reflect proselytizing intent; but a countervailing relevant issue was that the relevant group being pressured was Muslim girls not wearing the scarf, who could sometimes be endangered inside or outside school unless they submitted to wearing the scarf like their classmates.